ACvijic/bash-learn/README.md

 # bash-learn
-Collection of scripts that solve common &amp; not so common problems while working w/ linux
+Collection of scripts that solve common &amp; not so common problems while working w/ linux.